ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   uid
     Specifies how RACF should assign UIDs to users or GIDs to groups.

-    This option is valid when :literal:`operation=create` and :literal:`operation=update`
+    This option is valid when :emphasis:`state=create` and :emphasis:`state=update`

     :literal:`none` deletes the user or group identifier from the OMVS segment of the profile.
-This is only valid when :literal:`operation=update`\ , it is ignored for all other values of operation including :literal:`operation=create`.
+This is only valid when :emphasis:`state=update`\ , it is ignored for all other values of state including :emphasis:`state=create`.

-    :literal:`custom` and :literal:`shared` require :literal:`custom\_uid` to be defined.
+    :literal:`custom` and :literal:`shared` require :emphasis:`omvs.custom\_uid` to be defined.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :emphasis:`omvs.delete`.

     | **required**: False
     | **type**: str